So many times, you hear that being a parent, specifically a mom, is the most thankless job in the world.

 This is only compounded if and when you return to work, adding a new layer of responsibilities and stress.

-It’s no secret that being a mother fundamentally changes your life, and while not for everyone, it is an important growth opportunity – and one that you cannot fully understand until you are a mother.
+It’s no secret that being a mother fundamentally changes your life.
+While not for everyone, it is a significant growth opportunity that you cannot fully understand until you are a mother.

 If you thought you were at your limits before, you will learn just how much you can take on and start to grow in areas you never imagined possible in all the very best ways.